monktastic/blog/pages/metaphysics/quantum-woo.md

 As the noose has been tightened on the "collapse" hypothesis over the decades, many have jumped ship to the "Many Worlds Interpretation" (MWI).
-There are many different formulations of it, but in essence what it says is: from a God's-eye perspective of the system, when you encounter the system, you also join the superposition.
+There are many different formulations of it, but in essence what it says is: from a God's-eye perspective, when *you* encounter the system, you simply join the superposition.
 Therefore, properly speaking, the cat *still* does not have a well-defined fate when you see it.
 Instead, there are now two "copies" of you (one in each "branch" or "world"), with each one seeing the corresponding